 Child support is the money the non-custodial parent, known as the obligor, must pay to support his or her children.
 This child support is paid to the obligee or custodial parent.
-The amount of child support an obligor must pay is based upon each parties’ financial situation, but the key is the net monthly income of the obligor.
+The amount of child support an obligor must pay in Minnesota is based upon each parties’ financial situation, but the key is the net monthly income of the obligor.
 It may be possible to modify a prior child support order if the obligor’s financial situation has changed “substantially”, meaning his or her finances have had a chance to cause a 20% change in ongoing support.

 Tied into the issue of child support is also issues of medical support for the children including health insurance coverage, if any, as well as who is responsible for any unreimbursed health and medical expenses for the children, such as braces or glasses.